-The Linked Data Principles designed by Tim-Berners Lee promise that a large portion of Web Data will be usable as one Big interlinked RDF database.
-Today, we are assisting at a staggering growth in the production and consumption of Linked Data (LD), coming from diverse domains such as Health and Biology, Human and Social sciences, or Open Government.
-In early phases of LD adoption, most efforts focused on the representation and publication of large volumes of privately held data in the form of Linked Open Data, contributing to the generation of the Linked Open Data Cloud.
+The Linked Data Principles defined by Tim-Berners Lee promise that a large portion of Web Data will be usable as one big interlinked RDF database.
+Today, we are assisting the staggering growth in both the production and consumption of Linked Data (LD) coming from diverse domains such as health and biology, humanities and social sciences, or open government.
+In the early phases of LD adoption, most efforts focused on the representation and publication of large volumes of privately held data in the form of Linked Open Data (LOD), contributing to the generation of the Linked Open Data Cloud.

 Nowadays, given the wide adoption and availability of a very large number of LD sources, it is crucial to provide intuitive tools for researchers, data scientists, and domain experts as well as business users and citizens to visualize and interact with increasingly large datasets.
 Visual analytics integrates the analytic capabilities of the computer and the abilities of the human analyst, allowing novel discoveries and empowering individuals to take control of the analytical process.
 LD visualization aims to provide graphical representations of datasets or of some information of interest selected by a user, with the aim of facilitating their analysis and generating insights into complex interconnected information.
 Visualization techniques can vary according to the domain, the type of data, the task that the user is trying to perform, as well as the characteristics of the user (e.g., skills).

 This book presents the principles of LD visualization, as well as demonstrates and evaluates state-of-the-art LD visualization tools.
 Moreover, future challenges and opportunities in the field of Big (Linked) Data visualization are presented.